top of page

 March 5, 2023

-March 9, 2023
+March 10, 2023

 Life Chronicler Logo.png

 On my last full day in The Big Easy, I had lunch at a restaurant in the French Quarter and ordered the jambalaya.
 Ick!
-I arrived at the restaurant shortly after opening and I swear it must have been leftover from the previous day.
+I arrived at the restaurant shortly after opening, and I swear it must have been leftover from the previous day.
 So much for culinary mythology!

 Louisiana is home to the Cajuns, the descendants of the Acadians from Nova Scotia.
 The center of the Cajun universe is St. Martinville.
-There you will find a historical park dedicated to Henry Wadsworth Longfellow, an Acadian Museum, a monument to Evangeline, Saint Martin de Tours Catholic Church, and a legend about a local couple that mirrored the story of Evangeline and her betrothed, Gabriel.
+There, you will find a historical park dedicated to Henry Wadsworth Longfellow, an Acadian Museum, a monument to Evangeline, Saint Martin de Tours Catholic Church, and a legend about a local couple that mirrored the story of Evangeline and her betrothed, Gabriel.
 I found something else.
-I found people who had traced their antecedents to Nova Scotia.
+I encountered people who had traced their antecedents to Nova Scotia.
 One family even said that they still had relatives there.
 It was all fascinating stuff for this Bluenoser (google it).

 Alligators.
 One cannot visit Louisiana without taking a tour to see these ancient creatures.
-So, I did that too.
-The boat tour on the bayou lasted 90 minutes and we did get to see several including one named Burt Reynolds.
-I forget why the moniker but it had something to do with a movie.
+So, I did that, too.
+The boat tour on the bayou lasted 90 minutes, and we did get to see several, including one named Burt Reynolds.
+I forget why the moniker, but it had something to do with a movie.

 bottom of page